 Starving Anonymous by Yuu Kuraishi and Kazu Inabe

-Starving Anonymous really dives into humanity’s excessive as well as gluttonous need for things as well as our inability to look at the effects our actions have, especially when it comes to the food industry.
+Starving Anonymous dives into humanity’s excessive as well as gluttonous need for things as well as our inability to look at the effects our actions have, especially when it comes to the food industry.
 It has some of the most effective and highly detailed panels I’ve seen to date in a horror manga.

 It takes a grim look at what it would be like if we weren’t at the top of the food chain and conspiracies are involved too, which keeps things fresh and interesting.
 If you don’t like manga that are cynical, Starving Anonymous may not be for you, but if you are someone who likes manga that are brutally honest, it’s one you don’t want to miss.
 Kodansha published Starving Anonymous digitally with an English translation, but the series has never been printed physically with an English translation.
 Here’s hoping this changes one day!